Community Education

 community education homelessness utah

 On a single night in Utah in 2025, 4,584 persons were homeless, an 18% increase from 2024.
-Crowding in shelters, street corners, parks, and cars, these individuals experienced the loneliness, fear, and pain of homelessness.
+Crowding in shelters, or sleeping on street corners and in parks and cars, these individuals experienced the loneliness, fear, and pain of homelessness.

 The National Health Care for the Homeless Council reports that the average life expectancy for a homeless individual is 50 years, which is 18.5 years less than the general U.S. population.